macloo/flask-pres-forms-exercise/README.md

     return the search page with a message (says sorry or says nothing)
 ```

+Think about it.
+For each of the three options, we will actually see a *different* Flask template in the browser.

 **ACTION 10: Add the following at the end of the function, REPLACING the current one-line return statement there.**

 ```python